User Case: Why is iPhone Not Letting Me Delete Photos?

 Go through Two-Factor Authentication

-Step 3: Click “Cloud Transfer” in the left sidebar and choose iCloud Photos and OneDrive in the different boxes.
-At last, tap “Transfer Now” to initiate the iCloud Photos to OneDrive transfer process.
+Step 3: Click “Cloud Transfer” in the left sidebar and choose iCloud Photos as the source and Google Photos as the target.
+At last, tap “Transfer Now” to initiate the iCloud Photos to Google Photos transfer process.

 Note:

 • Since the photos are usually large in size, the 5 GB of free traffic every month may be not enough for you to transfer.
-However, if you are a VIP user, you will have more traffic and can move photos freely.
+However, if you are a premium user, you can have up to unlimited data traffic to move photos freely and at a faster speed.

-• If you transfer the photos for freeing up iCloud Photos space, you can tick the “delete all source files after transfer is complete” order in Options.
+• If you transfer the photos to free up iCloud Photos space, you can tick the “delete all source files after transfer is complete” order in "Options".

 Cloud Transfer Filter